Residential stormwater code requirements

-All grading permit applicants for projects creating new impervious areas must complete an impervious area worksheet and submit it to the Planning and Development Services Unit along with their grading permit application.
-If the new impervious area is greater than 200 square feet then storm water management must be provided.
-If the new impervious area is less than 200 square feet then no further information is necessary for storm water management.
+All grading permit applicants for projects creating new impervious areas must complete an impervious area worksheet (PDF) and submit it to the Planning and Development Services Unit along with their grading permit application.
+If the new impervious area is greater than 200 square feet then stormwater management must be provided.
+If the new impervious area is less than 200 square feet then no further information is necessary for stormwater management.

-I am planning a home-improvement project in the spring.
-How will I know if my project is impacted by these code changes?
+How will I know if my home improvement project is impacted by these code changes?

 The Systems Planning Unit created an